Sardegna in wine

 These wineries include Agricola Punica (📸 Agricola Punica).

-• In terms of style, the acidic granite rocks of Gallura (shown at Tenuta Matteu in the header picture) make a rich, mellow, heady Vermentino, by comparison to their Ligurian and Tuscan counterparts.
-This is the island’s only DOCG.
+• In terms of style, the acidic granite rocks of Gallura (shown at Tenuta Matteu in the header picture) make a rich, mellow, heady Vermentino, by comparison to that grape’s Ligurian and Tuscan counterparts.
+Vermentino di Gallura is the island’s only DOCG.

 Cannonau (aka Grenache – pictured) does well on the basalt of Dorgali and the granite of Ogliastra.